Holambi Kalan: Demographics

-Hindi is the local language of Holambi Kalan but the English, Urdu, Haryanvi and Punjabi languages are also spoken.
+Haryanvi, Hindi is the local language of Holambi Kalan but the English, Urdu, and Punjabi languages are also spoken.

 Metro Vihar is a large rehabilitated colony which is a part of Holambi Kalan, Narela of North West Delhi district, Delhi with total 8157 families residing.
 The Holambi Kalan along with Metro Vihar has population of 42,392 of which 22,933 are males while 19,459 are females as per Population Census 2011.

-In Holambi Kalan population of children with age 0–6 is 6091 which makes up 14.37% of total population of area.
-Average Sex Ratio of Holambi Kalan village is 849 which is lower than Delhi state average of 868.
-Child Sex Ratio for the Holambi Kalan as per census is 903, higher than Delhi average of 871.
+There are 6091 0-6 year olds, making up 14.37% of total population of the area.
+The average sex ratio of Holambi Kalan is 849, which is lower than Delhi state average of 868.
+The child sex ratio for Holambi Kalan is 903, higher than the Delhi average of 871.

-Holambi Kalan has lower literacy rate compared to Delhi.
-In 2011, the literacy rate of Holambi Kalan was 67.50% compared to 86.21% of Delhi.
-In Holambi Kalan Male literacy stands at 76.09% while female literacy rate was 57.27%.
+Holambi Kalan has a lower literacy rate compared to Delhi.
+In 2011, the literacy rate was 67.50% compared to 86.21% of Delhi.
+Male literacy stands at 76.09% while the female literacy rate was 57.27%.

 Geography

-Holambi Kalan mostly plain area.
+Holambi Kalan is a mostly plain area.
 The elevation of Holambi Kalan from sea level is 210m.